Guidance for health care providers, long-term care homes, and retirement homes (COVID-19)

 If you are a health care worker and have symptoms of COVID-19, immediately self-isolate (learn how),notify your employer or occupational health and safety department and seek testing.

 Staff presenting with new symptoms compatible with COVID-19, including atypical symptoms, must be rapidly identified, investigated, and managed, including ensuring access to testing.
 Symptomatic staff awaiting test results must be off work and on isolation.
 Learn more about who is eligible for testing.

 There are also a number of Ministry of Health guidance documents for health and other sectors available on the Ministry’s website for further information.

 Long-term care homes must ensure that all measures outlined in Directive #3 of the Chief Medical Officer of Health are in place.
-This includes but is not limited to staff masking, active screening of all residents, staff and visitors, management of visitors, and cohorting of residents and staff.
-Retirement homes are required to take all reasonable steps to follow these directives.
+Retirement homes are required to take all reasonable steps to follow this directive.
 Although it is acknowledged that certain measures are more intense than would be implemented for other respiratory diseases, the provincial directives are developed to be proportional to the risk and ensure that we are providing the best protection we can to vulnerable residents and to staff.

 As per Directive #3 of the Chief Medical Officer of Health, long-term care homes must have a plan for and use, to the extent possible, staff and resident cohorting as part of their approach to preparedness, as well as to prevent the spread of COVID-19 once identified in the home.
 For more information on cohorting, please consult the following Public Health Ontario resources:

 - Cohorting During an Outbreak of COVID-19 in Long-Term Care Homes